-a) Neonatal convulsions: no study that specifically evaluates this outcome was very low quality b) Alterations in the neuroimaging: the TP study115 finds no differences in the injuries in the MRI between the group treated with TP and the group not treated.
+a) Neonatal convulsions: no study that specifically evaluates this outcome was identified.

+b) Alterations in the neuroimaging: the TP study115 finds no differences in the injuries in the MRI between the group treated with TP and the group not treated.